diploma-group/ansible-collection-serveradmin/README.md

 Run `nmcli`.

-Run: `nmcli connection modify <connection-name> autoconnect yes` for every disconnected connection.

-This will set `ONBOOT=yes` for the connection in `/etc/sysconfig/network-scripts/ifcfg-<connection-name>`.

-This seems only to be a problem with older CentOS which failed to activate all network interfaces/connections for interfaces.
-You can see this specific settings by: `nmcli --fields name,autoconnect connection show`

-Run: `nmcli` again to make sure everything looks ok, and find your new ip-address.

-(`ip addr` is an alternative to find your ip-address.)
+Make sure both network-interfaces are up, and look for your ip-address.
+(Probably 192.168.56.???)

 Log out from the server in the console window.
 You can even restart the virtual machine with Headless start, meaning you have no visual window for the running machine.

 #### 9. You can from now on SSH to the machine from your host OS

-However `PermitRootLogin` has to be changed to `yes` in `/etc/ssh/sshd_config`.
-Use `ssh root@<ip address>` or Putty.
+Use `ssh youruser@<ip address>` or Putty.
 This mean that copy paste, scroll back, and window resize will work.

 #### 10. Continue with `Bootstrap a server`